PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * ```1.```xxx...eyyy...

 Therefore since all floating point numbers start with ```1.```, to conserve memory this first digit isn't encoded.
-Onl the trailing xxx... after the binary point is encoded:
+Only the trailing xxx... after the binary point is encoded:

 Let's have a look at the number: